aesadin/Beep-Boop/README.md

   * Input: "5"
   * Output: 5

 2. The program returns a range of numbers from 0 to the users inputted number.
   * Input: 4
   * Output: 1, 2, 3, 4

+3. Replace the number 1 with the string "Beep!"
+  * Input: 1
+  * Output: "Beep!"

+4. Replace the number 2 with the string "Beep!"
+  * Input: 2
+  * Output: "Boop!"

+5. Replace the number 3 with the string "Won't you be my neighbor?"
+  * Input: 3
+  * Output: "Won't you be my neighbor?"

 3. When a number in the sequence has any digits in it with a '1', replace all digits with the string "Beep!".
   * Input: 11